 - Finally, spit out the contents of your mouth entirely and rinse well with warm water.

-It is important to not swallow any of the oil while or after doing oil pulling as it contains all the toxins extracted from the mouth.
+It is important to not swallow any of the oil while or after pulling the same as it contains all the toxins extracted from the mouth.

 You can do this up to thrice a day if done for its therapeutic effects rather than general wellbeing.